pfgithub/scpl/docs/actions/addnewevent.md

 or text
 with the text.
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFCalendarPickerParameter
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFExpandingParameter
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFDateFieldParameter
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFDateFieldParameter
 ---
 ### Switch: All Day / allday (internally WFCalendarItemAllDay)
-**Placeholder**: undefined
-**Default Value**: undefined
 **Allows Variables**: true